Table of Contents

-Speed endurance separates you from the people within 1 or 2 tenths in speed.
+Speed endurance separates you from people within 1 or 2 tenths in speed.
 However, speed endurance training makes you slower.
-Look at any time a sprinter stops doing 100 meters to ‘work on their 200m’ and notice that their 200m performance nosedives.
+Look at any time a sprinter stops doing 100 meters to ‘work on their 200m’ and notice their 200m performance nosedives.

 Then observe Bolt’s 2007 200m performance, then look at the year his coach worked on his explosive speed- 2008.
 This year he ran 9.69 and 19.28 seconds in the sprints.

 SPEED training makes you faster.
 Minimize the speed endurance sessions- it’s like making your engine smaller to minimize fuel usage so you can win a car race.
 You are not going to help compared to the loss of power.
 Any time you are training and you aren’t fresh, you are developing your endurance.

 If you are training at a low intensity, you train your ability to perform at low intensity.
 If you are doing a run fresh and completely flat out, you are developing your ability at extremely high power outputs.
 This is when you develop your 100-meter speed and improve it.

 7: Stop all the gimmicks like stretching too often and over-healthy eating.